ox-it/munki-staging/README.md

 ## Running the script

-You have two options - you can run the script manually on a machine with the Munki Tools installed (this will run on OS X or Linux, Windows isn't tested), or you can use the [Docker container](https://github.com/grahamgilbert/docker-munki-trello).
-For more details about the Docker container, see it's [own repository](https://github.com/grahamgilbert/docker-munki-trello) and it's entry on the [Docker Hub](https://registry.hub.docker.com/u/grahamgilbert/munki-trello/).
+You can run the script manually on a machine that has the Munki makecatalogs command installed (this will run on OS X or Linux, Windows isn't tested).
+Note that unlike the upstream version, there is no Docker setup.

+In order to get the maximum flexibility from the script, you will need to use a configuration file; however most options for the development, testing and production setup above are available on the command line.

 ### Example